BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 -

-[At the start of the game secretly note down one of your own Hero models — this may not be your leader unless you only have one Hero.
+[At the start of the game secretly note down one of your own Hero models â€” this may not be your leader unless you only have one Hero.
 You score 1 Victory Point if the nominated Hero is still alive at the end of the game.
-If the nominated Hero is still alive and has suffered no Wounds, you instead score 3 Victory Points.At the start of the game secretly note down one of your opponent's Hero models — this may not be your opponent's leader unless they only have one Hero.
+If the nominated Hero is still alive and has suffered no Wounds, you instead score 3 Victory Points.At the start of the game secretly note down one of your opponent's Hero models â€” this may not be your opponent's leader unless they only have one Hero.
 You score 1 Victory Point for causing one or more Wounds on the nominated Hero.
 Wounds prevented by a successful Fate roll do not count.
 If you kill the nominated Hero, you instead score 3 Victory Points.At the start of the game secretly note down a single terrain piece in your opponent's half of the board.
 You scoreVictory Point if at the end of the game you have more models than your opponent completely within your selected terrain piece.
 If your opponent has no models completely within your selected terrain piece and you have at least one, you instead score 3 Victory Points.You score 1 Victory Point if the enemy force is
 Broken at the end of the game.
 If the enemy force is Broken and your force is unbroken, you instead score 3 Victory Points.*Designer's Notes: In this